-The term "government revenues/expenditures" includes both broad and narrow definitions; the former covers a variety of revenues and expenditures by the government at all levels as well as public corporations, and is commonly referred to as public sector revenues/expenditures.
-The narrow definition of government revenues/expenditures pertains to the total amount of revenues and expenditures by the government at all levels and the social security fund.
+The term "government revenues/expenditures" as referred to in this publication includes both broad and narrow definitions; the former covers a variety of revenues and expenditures by government agencies of all levels as well as state-run enterprises, and is commonly referred to as public departmental revenues/expenditures.
+The narrow definition of government revenues/expenditures pertains to the total amount of revenues and expenditures at all levels of government and the social security fund.
 This is commonly referred to as general government revenues/expenditures.
 The excerpts in the yearbook of various government revenues/expenditures only include central government and local government.

-The previous Budget Act of Taiwan recognized the increase and decrease of government liabilities as a part of government revenues and expenditures.
+The previous Government Budget Law of Taiwan recognized the increase and decrease of government liabilities as a part of government revenues and expenditures.
 The legislative amendment of October 29, 1998 separated the increases or decreases in government liabilities from government revenues/expenditures and has the government fiscal budget compiled according to the amended legislation beginning from the second half of 1999 and for fiscal year 2000.
 The yearbook contains pertinent statistics compiled in accordance with the government fiscal budget administration law as last amended in 1999, with retroactive history charts prepared for comparison purposes.

-The transaction corpus of nationwide economic activities can be divided into two categories according to the System of National Accounts, which contains grouping by economic activities on the one hand, and grouping by the nature of revenues /expenditures agencies on the other, as shown in the following diagram.
+The transaction corpus of nationwide economic activities can be divided into two categories according to the national accounting system, which contains grouping by economic activities on the one hand, and grouping by the nature of revenues /expenditures agencies on the other, as shown in the diagram below.

-The entries to the right in the following diagram that are grouped by the nature of revenues/expenditures agencies have the three sectors of public nonfinancial corporations, public financial corporations and general government grouped into one as the public sector.
+The entries to the right in the above diagram that are grouped by the nature of revenues/expenditures agencies have the three sectors of state-run enterprises, state-run financial institutions and general governmental grouped into one as the public sector.